PIN-AI/Subnet/README.md

 - Demo keys or mock credentials in this repo are for local testing only.
 - Enable TLS/mTLS for gRPC services before exposing them publicly.
-- Validators rely on threshold attestation; monitor NATS connectivity and persisted LevelDB state to avoid data loss.
+- Validators rely on threshold attestation; monitor Raft consensus health and persisted LevelDB state to avoid data loss.